 Buddies can then attend a group peer support session weekly or fortnightly, and you can be matched for one-to-one support meetings with others if you choose.
 Matched Buddy pairs meet online each week or fortnight for 60 – 90 minutes.

 The Buddy Network’s peer support group exists to support the wellbeing of the Buddies and to enable relationships within the network to flourish.
 Through your involvement in the program you can also inform DRC’s campaigns and there will be opportunities for you to help DRC’s systemic advocacy work.

 DRC will listen to you too and schedule further professional development workshops focused on issues that you identify through your work as a Buddy.

 Buddies also benefit from the human connection brought about by meaningfully supporting one another.
 Research shows that people who are engaged in the support of others develop a strong sense of purpose and wellbeing.

 Please complete the form below.

-Our next intake of volunteers will start up in the week of 23rd May 2022.
+Our next intake of volunteers will start up at the end of September 2022.
 We can schedule a call anytime before that to discuss the program in more detail and respond to any questions you may have.